omarvsoft/new-architecture-mock-up/config-server/README.md

 We can also refresh specific properties by setting the property name as a parameter.

--> IMPORTANT: In order to refresh the values the class must be marked as @RefreshScope and its attributes with @Value
+> **IMPORTANT**: In order to refresh the values the class must be marked as @RefreshScope and its attributes with @Value

 i.e.
 ```java